 Sure, A-levels show that you can apply yourself and work hard, but your degree-level education demonstrates the ability to think critically and to form a reasoned argument, as well as your willingness to work super-hard.

 Critical thinking and reasoning are the essential skills in a desirable individual in the legal profession.

-So, if you did get bad grades, or you’ve been predicted lower grades that you were hoping for, you should focus on getting into university with the grades that you have got.
+So, if you did get bad grades, or you’ve been predicted lower grades than you were hoping for, you should focus on getting into university with the grades that you have got.
 You could try and persuade your teachers to improve your predicted grades, of course.

 Do I need to have done A-Level Law to get onto a good Law course?

 The simple answer to this is “no”; not for most universities.
 In fact, some law schools, such as LSE, like you to start from scratch; with A-level law as a non-preferred entry qualification.

 Of course, some prefer you to have a grounding in law before you start, such as UCL.

 The best advice we could give is to do your research and apply to the schools that recognise the qualifications you’ve achieved so far.